I’ll Always Be Around

-Jason Stone: Session 2.
-Five days later.
+Alex Stone: Session 2.
+Three days later.

-“Jason, I’ve been researching your ‘condition’ as it were.
+“Alex, I’ve been researching your ‘condition’ as it were.
 It’s simply uncanny that you cast no shadow.
 I’ve never seen or heard of such a thing and have no explanation for it.
-However, just because I can’t explain it doesn’t mean there isn’t some type of scientific reason that light affects your body in a certain way.
+However, just because I can’t explain it doesn’t mean there isn’t some type of scientific reason that light affects your body in a different way.
 I think it would more proper for a physicist to attempt to explain it than me.”